 Subrosion of a salt dome can lead to the formation of a caprock, although this is not always present above a salt dome (Posey and Kyle, 1988).
 The caprock is a hard and less soluble rock type overlying the more soluble salt dome.
 From the bottom upwards, the caprock typically consists of anhydrite, gypsum and calcite/ carbonate (Posey and Kyle, 1988).
 The anhydrite is the residue from the dissolution and removal of halite from the evaporite formation, as it has a significantly lower solubility in groundwater than the predominant halite content of the dome.
 Since dissolution occurs at the interface of the salt dome and the caprock, the anhydrite is progressively younger towards the base of the caprock.
 The gypsum between the anhydrite and calcite results from the hydration of the anhydrite.
-The calcite on top of the gypsum results from the interaction of carbon-bearing fluids with anhydrite at the interface
+The calcite on top of the gypsum results from the interface